-If you’ve finally decided that house flipping is the investment strategy for you and have put your house flipping business plan together, it is time for the fun to begin!
+If you’ve finally decided that being a house flipping investor is the investment strategy for you, and you put your house flipping business plan together, it is now time for the fun to begin!
 After calculating the potential ROI based on a budget, you will have a solid idea of how much money you have to work with to stage your home to sell fast.
 Sticking to a budget is a skill that requires patience and research, but implementing these budget-friendly strategies into your marketing plan will help make your home look its best without breaking the bank.

 It’s been consistently proven over and over that staged homes sell faster and for more money than homes that are not staged.
 So is staging your home worth it?
 The ROI of staging depends on multiple factors including the type and value of the property, who the likely prospective buyers are, your budget, and more.
 Once you’ve decided whether your home needs to be staged, and whether you’ll do it yourself or hire a professional staging company, here are a few tips to stay on budget:

-First, before any creative staging come into play, the property must be deep cleaned and de-cluttered.
+First, before any creative staging comes into play, the property must be deep cleaned and decluttered.
 Some people hire a one-time cleaner to come in and scrub the whole property down, but you can save money by doing it yourself.
 Even the most beautifully staged homes will fall short if the basics like dusting and cleaning the windows have been missed.
-Cleaning and decluttering cost very little money (just the cost of cleaning supplies, most of which you already have.)
+Cleaning and decluttering costs very little money (just the cost of cleaning supplies, most of which you already have).
 Once the home is deep-cleaned, you can begin to work on other budget-friendly staging ideas.

-If you’re going to spend money updating any part of the house, it should be the bathrooms and the kitchen.
+If you’re going to spend money updating any part of the house fix and flip, it should be the bathrooms and the kitchen.
 These are rooms that make or break a sale, and if you can invest in a few simple upgrades to these rooms, it will make a world of difference.